18 Detroit Nicknames From Past to Present

 The Murder City

-Aerial shot of an urban city on a cloudy day
+Aerial shot of an urban city on a partly cloudy day

 Detroit is called America's Comeback City as it has reinvented itself multiple times